bprest/bprest.github.io/research.md

 ## Work in Progress

 1. “How Clean is ‘Refined Coal’?
-An Empirical Assessment of a Billion Dollar Tax Credit”, with Alan Krupnick, (in progress)
+An Empirical Assessment of a Billion Dollar Tax Credit”, with Alan Krupnick, (under review)

 1. “A Discounting Rule for the Social Cost of Carbon”, with Richard Newell and Billy Pizer, (in progress)